Kyūjō incident

 The Kyūjō incident (宮城事件, Kyūjō Jiken) was an attempted military coup d'état in the Empire of Japan at the end of the Second World War.
 It happened on the night of 14–15 August 1945, just before the announcement of Japan's surrender to the Allies.
 The coup was attempted by the Staff Office of the Ministry of War of Japan and many from the Imperial Guard to stop the move to surrender.

 The officers murdered Lieutenant General Takeshi Mori of the First Imperial Guards Division and attempted to counterfeit an order to the effect of permitting their occupation of the Tokyo Imperial Palace (Kyūjō).
 They attempted to place Emperor Hirohito under house arrest, using the 2nd Brigade Imperial Guard Infantry.
 They failed to persuade the Eastern District Army and the high command of the Imperial Japanese Army to move forward with the action.
-Due to their failure to convince the remaining army to oust the Imperial House of Japan, they committed ritual suicide.
-As a result, the communiqué of the intent for a Japanese surrender continued as planned.
+When the leaders of the coup attempt recognized that they had failed to convince the remaining army to oust the Imperial House of Japan, they committed ritual suicide.
+The communiqué of the intent for a Japanese surrender continued as planned.